fm1320/captionmodel/README.md

 # Caption model for similarity

-This is a small Flask API application with one API that serves a pytoch model which calculates similarity between text and image captions.
+This is a small Flask API application with one API that serves a Pytorch model which calculates similarity between text and image captions.
 The models used are from the hugging face library and use the [ViT-GPT2](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning) transformer model for image captioning and [Sentence transformers](https://www.sbert.net/) for encoding the text sentences.
 The image example is from the [Flickr8k](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset) dataset.